arafatm/arafatm.github.io/_articles/agile/shape-up.md

 When this happens, it’s often because somebody did the uphill work with their head instead of their hands.
 Coming up with an approach in your head is just the first step uphill.
-We often have a theory of how we’ll solve something—“I’ll just use that API”—and then the reality turns out to be more complicated.
+We often have a theory of how we’ll solve something - “I’ll just use that API” - and then the reality turns out to be more complicated.
 It’s good to think of the first third uphill as “I’ve thought about this,” the second third as “I’ve validated my approach,” and the final third to the top as “I’m far enough with what I’ve built that I don’t believe